varunyn/sonarQube_workshop/Intro-Instructor-Led.md

 ### Objectives

-- Deploying the Application to the Oracle Application Cloud Service Instance
+- Deploy the SonarQube server to the Compute Instance
-- Verifying the Application Deployment
+- Verify the Server Deployment and run analysis

 ## Lab 300: Fix issues in code and close issue in Developer Cloud Service